NRDeepak/Multi-Language-Subtitle-Generation-Python-Based-WebApp/README.md

 - **User-Friendly**: Designed to be simple and accessible, even for non-technical users.
 - **Detailed Documentation**: Includes a comprehensive article to help users and developers understand the code.

+## Article with a full explanation of the code
+Read the article here: https://medium.com/python-in-plain-english/polyglot-captions-transforming-multilingual-content-with-python-powered-caption-generation-7036da70d834
 ---

 ## 🚀 Getting Started